 Once you’ve chosen an idea, the best thing to do is write a business plan; it will help you determine if a particular opportunity is right for you.

-None of these are get rich quick ideas or even the business ideas that I think will make the most money.
-But in my opinion, these are opportunities that are inline with business trends and demographics - and if you want to start a successful business, you need the demand for your products and services to continue to be healthy to ensure your business is profitable for years to to come.
+None of these are get rich quick ideas or even the business ideas that will make the most money.
+These are opportunities that are inline with business trends and demographics—and if you want to start a successful business, you need the demand for your products and services to continue to be healthy to ensure your business is profitable for years to to come.